Sunday School Program

 As part of the Sunday School program, “Children’s Church” are special Sundays where all four classes have their own worship service in the Parish Hall and are joined by a member of the clergy for the sermon.

 One of the highlights of the Cathedral's year is the Christmas Pageant, a colorful, moving and musical event with children of all ages taking part.
 Children also participate in church on Palm Sunday and at Pentecost.
-We are fortunate that Cathedral Kids and Families provides seasonal activities for the children, including special celebrations at Christmas and Easter.
+Cathedral Kids and Families provides seasonal activities for the children, including special celebrations at Christmas and Easter.

 Sunday School teachers and assistants volunteer their time and efforts to help children learn more about the Christian faith, adapting God's message to the appropriate age level to open up the possibilities of a life lived in the spirit of Christ.
 All volunteers are carefully screened according to the guidelines and Procedures for the Care and Protection of Children and Youth adopted by the Convocation of Episcopal Churches in Europe.